-Today, Dare to Care partners with over 300 local social service agencies, such as food pantries, shelters and emergency kitchens to distribute food to our community.
-In the past year, Dare to Care and our partners provided over 16 million meals to our community.
+Dare to Care partners with local social service agencies, such as food pantries, shelters and emergency kitchens to distribute food to our community.
+In the past year, Dare to Care and our partners provided 19.6 million meals to our community.

 Redefining What it Means to be a Food Bank

 We believe access to nutritious food is a basic human right but at Dare to Care it means more than just getting food out to the masses.
 Dare to Care is committed to fighting hunger in a way that acknowledges dignity, equity and purpose.